-Create the Floor of Your Mug
+Create the Floor of the Mug

-Roll out your slab to an even thickness of about one-quarter of an inch.
-Place the jar in the middle area of the slab.
-Then, using your potter's needle, either cut directly around the jar or, to avoid losing the circular quality, gently impress the jar into the clay and cut along the line of the impression.
+Roll out your clay slab to an even thickness of about 1/4 inch.
+Place the jar in the middle of the slab.
+Then, using your potter's needle, either cut directly around the jar or slightly impress the jar into the clay and cut along the line of the impression.
 Gently peel away the excess clay.

 Create and Attach the Mug's Wall

-Once stiff enough, score and slip around the top edge of the floor and around one long side and both short sides of the wall.
-Attach the wall to the floor, then the sides to each other to create the cylindrical shape of the mug's body.
+Once the wall slab is stiff enough, score and slip around the top edge of the floor and around one long side and both short sides of the wall.
+Attach the wall to the floor.
+And then attach the sides to each other to create the cylindrical shape of the mug's body.
 Weld (press) all of the joints together, both on the exterior and the interior of the mug.

-Create and Attach the Mug's Strap Handle
+Create the Mug's Handle

 Attach the Handle to the Mug

 Finish Your Slab-Built Mug